 Derry & Toms and the beginning of 99 Kensington High Street

-Joseph Toms setup a small cloths and textile store in Kensington High Street in 1853.
-Ten years later, brother in law Charles Derry joined Joseph to set up Derry & Toms.
+Joseph Toms set up a small clothes and textile store in Kensington High Street in 1853.
+Ten years later, brother-in-law, Charles Derry joined Joseph to set up Derry & Toms.
 Within 17 years of Joseph Tom’s first store, Derry & Toms occupied 7 of the surrounding stores, providing goods to the upper classes.

 John Barkers & Co Department store next door to Derry & Toms

-The Building next door to number 99, was a department store too and displays the name BARKERS in the stonework, that can still be seen to this day.
-At the start of the 1920s, John Barker & Co bought Derry and Toms, keeping the original name people knew it as.
+The Building next door to number 99, was a department store too, and displays the name BARKERS in the stonework, which can still be seen to this day.
+At the start of the 1920s, John Barker & Co. bought Derry and Toms, keeping the original name people knew it as.

-At the start of the 1930s plans for a new building on the site of 99 Kensington High street went to the chief architect at the inhouse design team at Barkers, Bernard George.
-He designed the new building in the grand Art deco style.
-The Managing director of Barkers, Trevor Bowen appointed American Architect C A Wheeler to design the interior layouts of the building and equipment, this appointment was much prompted by Trevor Bowens own like for the typical layout of American open space department stores.
+At the start of the 1930s plans for a new building on the site of 99 Kensington High Street went to the chief architect at the in-house design team at Barkers, Bernard George.
+He designed the new building in the grand Art Deco style.
+The Managing director of Barkers, Trevor Bowen appointed American Architect C A Wheeler to design the interior layouts of the building and equipment, this appointment was much prompted by Trevor Bowen’s own liking for the typical layout of American open space department stores.
 99 Kensington became one of the first department stores in London to be planned along the lines of the American horizontal system, each floor appearing open and stretching to infinity.

-Most famous roof garden in London you Cannot get too
+The most famous roof garden in London (you Cannot get too)

-Running the full length of the rood on the new building, a roof garden was to be built, and for this part of the project, Ralph Hancock, landscape designer was commissioned to do the work.
-Ralph was a Welsh landscape gardener who did work both in the UK and America over a 30 year period between 1920 and 1940.
+Running the full length of the roof on the new building, a roof garden was to be built, and for this part of the project, Ralph Hancock, a landscape designer was commissioned to do the work.
+Ralph was a Welsh landscape gardener who worked both in the UK and America over a 30-year period between 1920 and 1940.
 The roof garden on the Derry & Toms department store goes down as one of Ralph Hancock’s finest works, he also designed the garden atop the Rockefeller Centre in New York.

-The roof garden was completed in 1938 at a cost of £25,000, in comparison, a suburban house in the suburbs of London could be brought for just shy of £900 pounds.
-The garden was built with two under coats, stones for drainage, 36 inch layer of top soil and over 500 plants, trees and shrubs.
+The roof garden was completed in 1938 at a cost of £25,000, in comparison, a suburban house in the suburbs of London could be bought for just shy of £900 pounds.
+The garden was built with two undercoats, stones for drainage, a 36-inch layer of topsoil, and over 500 plants, trees, and shrubs.

 Visitors paid a shilling to stroll through the roof garden.
-99 Kensington High street, has a roof top area of 6000 m2 / 1.5 hectare.
-The money raised by the garden was donated to local hospitals, and over 30 years amounted to £120,000 in donations being raised.
+99 Kensington High Street, has a rooftop area of 6000 m2 / 1.5 hectare.
+The money raised by the garden was donated to local hospitals, and over 30 years amounted to £120,000 in donations.

 Biba Fashion and the 1970s